acoomans/flask-autodoc/README.md

 - args: function arguments
 - defaults: defaults values for the arguments

-This means you can do:
+This means you can pass the output of `auto.generate()` to your own Jinja template.

-    @app.route('/documentation.json')
+It's also possible to do:

+    @app.route('/documentation/json')
     def documentation():
         return jsonify(auto.generate())

-or you could pass the output of `auto.generate()` to a Jinja template.
+However, there's actually a much better way to produce JSON data about your Flask endpoints.

+    @app.route('/documentation/json')
+    def documentation():
+        return auto.json()

+The structure that this returns is designed to serialize well to json, whereas the output of `auto.generate()` is designed to work well with HTML templates.

+But the point is that you can do anything you like with the output of `auto.generate()`!

 ## Custom template